Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 ![image](/images/initialLaningPage.png)

 ### Wins
-- We can document our process now and provide some value to the outside word.
-Now people can follow the process and learn aswell
+- I can document my process now and provide some value to the outside word.
+Now people can follow the process and learn as-well.

 ### Shortcomings
-- I didn't get to the actual "test" project, but I did get to the planning and documentation, which is a good start I guess.
+- I didn't get to the "actual" project, but I did get to the planning and documentation, which is a good start I guess.
-- This documentation project is going to need some work to fit my specific needs, don't know if ill get to it in this test.
+- This documentation project/blog site project, is going to need some work to fit my specific needs, don't know if ill get to it in this test.
 - This project needs diagram support, I cant go without diagram support.
 Already saw a Github thread on it, will explore in the near future.
 ---